 - Must receive written approval of the Financial Services Commission of the British Virgin Islands to be incorporated/registered.

 In short, the British Virgin Islands (BVI) is one of the most reputed jurisdictions in the world.
-There are multiple choices for entrepreneurs to incorporate a BVI company, including company limited by shares which is the most popular company type for business people, company limited by guarantee, unlimited company, restricted purpose company, and segregated portfolio company.
+There are multiple choices for entrepreneurs to incorporate a BVI company, including a company limited by shares which is the most popular company type for business people, a company limited by guarantee, unlimited company, restricted purpose company, and segregated portfolio company.

 Despite the fact that BVI company formation can be done in a straightforward and fast process, you should know that only a BVI registered agent has the ability to apply for the incorporation.
 Each type of company also has its own characteristics and incorporation requirements.
 Therefore, if you are going to establish a company in the BVI, bear in mind to well examine whether the proposed type is the best fit with your company’s demands and goals.
 You are recommended to seek advice from professional experts before setting up your company.